bens4lsu/theskinny-publish/Content/blog2/good-dogs-vs-bad-dogs.md

 "Yeah, why?"

-"'Cause I'm a member of Lost and Found Hounds on Facebook, and there's a <a href="http://www.facebook.com/home.php?#!/group.php?gid=9064382809&v=wall&ref= mf" target="_blank">beagle there</a> who was caught running around Baton Rouge with a Basset Hound sidekick.
+"'Cause I'm a member of Lost and Found Hounds on Facebook, and there's a beagle there who was caught running around Baton Rouge with a Basset Hound sidekick.
 It says that the Basset Hound 'Was not detained.'"

 "Hmm, yeah, that sounds like Lily."